-- (1) Dresdner Bank Aktiengesellschaft, Frankfurt am Main, (the "Issuer") herewith grants the holder of each Turbo Call or, respectively, Turbo Put Warrant (the "Warrant") relating to one fine troy ounce (31.1035 gr.) of gold (the "Underlying") the right (the "Option Right") to receive the Settlement Amount (§ 1(2)) in Euro ("EUR") in accordance with these Warrant Terms. - (2) If, according to the Issuer's determination, each Settlement Price (§ 1(5)) during the term of the Warrants, i.e. up to the Maturity Date (§ 4(1)), inclusive, is higher5 or lower6 than the Barrier (§ 1(3)), the "Settlement Amount" equals the amount expressed in U.S. Dollar ("USD") by which the Exercise Price (§ 1(4)) exceeds7 or is below8 the Strike Price (§ 1(3)), multiplied by the Ratio (§ 1(6)), the result being converted into EUR in accordance with § 1(7) and commercially rounded to 2 decimal places, if necessary.
+- (1) Dresdner Bank Aktiengesellschaft, Frankfurt am Main, (the "Issuer") herewith grants the holder of each Turbo Call or, respectively, Turbo Put Warrant (the "Warrant") relating to the Euro ("EUR")/Japanese Yen ("JPY") exchange rate (the "Underlying") the right (the "Option Right") to receive the Settlement Amount (§ 1(2)) in EUR in accordance with these Warrant Terms. - (2) If, according to the Issuer's determination, each Settlement Price (§ 1(5)) during the term of the Warrants, i.e. up to such time on the Maturity Date (§ 4(1)) at which the EUR/JPY "Großbanken" fixing rate, as published on Reuters page "OPTREF" (or a page replacing such page) is scheduled to be determined, inclusive in each case, is higher5 or lower6 than the Barrier (§ 1(3)), the "Settlement Amount" equals the amount initially expressed in JPY by which the Exercise Price (§ 1(4)) exceeds7 or is below8 the Strike Price (§ 1(3)), multiplied by the Ratio (§ 1(6)), the result being converted into EUR in accordance with § 1(7) and commercially rounded to 2 decimal places, if necessary.

-If, according to the Issuer's determination, the Settlement Price is at least once during the term of the Warrants, i.e. up to the Maturity Date inclusive, lower than or equal to9 or higher than or equal to10 the Barrier, the Warrant becomes void and the Option Right expires (the "Knock-Out").
+If, according to the Issuer's determination, the Settlement Price is at least once during the term of the Warrants, i.e. up to such time on the Maturity Date (§ 4(1)) at which the EUR/JPY "Großbanken" fixing rate, as published on Reuters page "OPTREF" (or a page replacing such page), is scheduled to be determined, inclusive in each case, lower than or equal to9 or higher than or